joseph-abell/york-oratory/content/pages/visitor-information.md

 date: 2019-07-30T12:31:48.522Z
 description: Opening Times and Visitor Information for St Joseph's and St Wilfrid's
 ---
-## Both St Wilfrid's and St Joseph's churches are currently closed due to the lockdown.
+## There are currently reduced opening times at St Wilfrid's: 12 noon - 4pm every day, in addition to the [times of Mass](https://yorkoratory.com/news/2020-06-30-public-worship-starts-again/).

 ## Opening times